fchmainy/ansibleTraining/labs/task7.rst

    :align: center

-Insert the following line so you can get the **secured** boolean value:
+Insert the line in bold in the Preparation stage so you can get the **secured** boolean value from the input form:

 .. parsed-literal::